 BLM volunteers have the same benefits as federal government employees for compensation for work-related injuries and tort claims protection.
 Although volunteers contribute their services without pay, they may deduct out-of-pocket expenses on income tax returns within the limits set by tax laws.
 Deductions can include car mileage, meals and lodging expenses incurred as a result of volunteer work.

 The only areas which prohibit volunteers are law enforcement, fire suppression, and participating on special use flights.

-To find out about available BLM Nevada volunteer opportunities go to the Volunteer federal website at www.volunteer.gov/gov/, which lists numerous volunteer opportunites for the Department of Interior's agencies by state.
-If you are interested in volunteer opportunities with BLM in Nevada, contact that office through the "Contact Us" link at the bottom of the page.
+To find out about available BLM Nevada volunteer opportunities, go to the Volunteer federal website at www.volunteer.gov, which lists numerous volunteer opportunites for the Department of Interior's agencies by state.
+If you are interested in volunteer opportunities with BLM in Nevada, click the "Contact Us" link at the bottom of the page.